PGCert Systemic Practice

-This course is specifically designed for graduate professionals with a first professional qualification in a relevant mental health or social care areas such as social work, psychiatry, psychology, nursing, counselling, occupational therapy, art therapy and similar professions.
+This course is specifically designed for graduate level professionals with a first professional qualification in a relevant mental health or social care related discipline such as nursing, psychiatry, social work, clinical psychology or similar professions.

-If you are a professional working in a mental health or social care setting without a first professional qualification, you are welcome to apply for admission via our professional accreditation of prior experiential learning (APEL).
-Further details can be found in the APEL document.
+If you are working in a mental health or social care setting without a first professional qualification, you are welcome to apply for admission via our accreditation of prior experiential learning (APEL).

 We accept a range of international equivalent qualifications.
 For more information contact the Leeds Institute of Health Sciences Admissions Team.

 IELTS 7.0 overall, with no less than 6.5 in any component.
 For other English qualifications, read English language equivalent qualifications.